MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/logical-operations-conditional-statements.md

 > [!NOTE]
 > The logical expression must be enclosed by percentage signs (**%**).
 The percentage sign is used as a special character to denote variables and expressions.
 You can find more information regarding percentage notation in [Use variables and the % notation](../variable-manipulation.md).

-To handle more demanded validation scenarios, use multiple logical operators and parentheses.
+To handle more demanding validation scenarios, use multiple logical operators and parentheses.
 Parentheses allow you to change the order of operations to achieve the desired functionality.

 In the following example, a dialog prompts users to select one or more files.
 The **If** action checks whether the user has pressed **Cancel** in the dialog or selected more than 100 files.